Resources for Supporting Dreamers

 New Study of DACA Beneficiaries Shows Positive Economic and Educational Outcomes, Center for American Progress

-Seventy percent of DACA beneficiaries are pursuing a bachelor’s degree or higher, while 90% of survey respondents reported obtaining a driver’s license or state identification card for the first time after receiving DACA.
+Seventy percent of DACA beneficiaries were pursuing a bachelor’s degree or higher, while 90% of survey respondents reported obtaining a driver’s license or state identification card for the first time after receiving DACA.

 The Dream is Now is a 30-minute documentary produced by Oscar-winning filmmaker Davis Guggenheim (An Inconvenient Truth, He Named Me Malala, Waiting for Superman).
 The film features four Dreamers who share their hopes, ambitions, and fears surrounding their futures in this country.
 An exclusive, 10-minute abridged version is now available online.